 Scientific research demonstrates that expressive writing activates the prefrontal cortex—the brain region most affected by ADHD—while simultaneously reducing amygdala activity (Lieberman et al., 2007).
 This neurological shift helps improve:

 Studies specifically focused on ADHD populations show that structured writing interventions can reduce symptoms by 25-40% when practiced regularly (Ramsay & Rostain, 2008).
+For a foundational understanding of how self-awareness connects to personal growth, explore our guide to self-reflection and its importance.

 Dopamine Regulation: Journaling can help regulate dopamine—the neurotransmitter often deficient in ADHD brains.
 The act of completing journal entries provides small dopamine rewards that can improve motivation and focus (Volkow et al., 2009).